Berlin Philharmonic: Concert halls

 On 20 May 2008, a fire broke out at the Philharmonie.
 One-quarter of the roof underwent considerable damage as firefighters cut openings to reach the flames beneath the roof.
 The hall interior also sustained water damage, but was otherwise "generally unharmed".
 The firefighters limited damage by the use of foam.
 The orchestra was restricted from use of the hall for concerts until June 2008.

 On 18 December 2008, the orchestra announced the official creation of a Digital Concert Hall.
 This hitherto unique internet platform of the BPO enables persons with computer access all over the world to see and hear the Philharmonic's concerts, live or on demand, not only under recent conductors, but even previous concerts conducted, e.g., by Claudio Abbado.
 Since July 2014, the Digital Concert Hall additionally offers livestreams produced from HD movies of concerts by Herbert von Karajan in the 1960s and early 1970s.
 Since 2010, selected concerts of the Berlin Philharmonic have been transmitted live to cinemas in Germany and Europe.

+In 2026, the orchestra announced plans for a multi-year renovation of the Berliner Philharmonie, to commence in 2032, a development expected to displace the orchestra to alternative venues during that scheduled period.